kb-dk/public-librarys-interface/README.md

 # How to run locally

-run `mvn install` to generate all the things
+run `mvn install` or if you don't have sbprojects-nexus profile run `mvn install -Psbprojects-nexus` to generate all the things

 go to `laanestatus/`